RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 $:(_('By saving a change to this wiki, you agree that your contribution is given freely to the world under %s.
 Yippee!') % str(cc0_link()))
 ```

+## Internationalization (i18n) - For translators

+If you are starting a new language translation, copy the template to the correct place in the directory hierarchy, add the plural forms info at the top and replace the English version of the `msgstr` text values with the translated versions for your language.

+If you find something which can't be translated correctly (perhaps because the text is being concatenated in the code rather than in the message formatting), please create an issue describing the location and what the problem is.